Parent Care Blog

 Services Not Covered

-In general, Medicare will not pay for the following home health care services:
+In general, Medicare will not pay for the following home care services:

 • Full-time skilled nursing care (care that goes over eight hours a day or 28 hours a week)